jupyter-server/enterprise_gateway/docs/source/users/kernel-envs.md

     identified by EG_KERNEL_CLUSTER_ROLE.
 If not provided, it will be derived from EG_DEFAULT_KERNEL_SERVICE_ACCOUNT_NAME.

+  KERNEL_TENANT_ID=<system provided>
+    Indicates the tenant ID (UUID string) corresponding to the kernel.
+This value is derived from the optional `tenant_id` provided by the client application and is meant to represent the entity or organization in which the client application is associated.
+If `tenant_id` is not provided on the kernel start request, then `KERNEL_TENANT_ID` will hold a value of ``"27182818-2845-9045-2353-602874713527"` (the `UNIVERSAL_TENANT_ID`), which provides for backwards compatible support for older applications.

   KERNEL_UID=<from user> or 1000
     Containers only.
 This value represents the user id in which the container will run.
     The default value is 1000 representing the jovyan user - which is how all kernel images